-Compassionate leave is designed to help you deal with traumatic personal circumstances such as the death of a close relative or where a close relative has a life-threatening illness or injury.
+Compassionate leave is designed to help you deal with traumatic personal circumstances such as the death of a close relative.

 This policy does not form part of any employee's contract of employment and we may amend it at any time.